SajjadKiani/lighter_market_making/README.md

 ### 2. Parameter Calculation

 The `calculate_avellaneda_parameters.py` script is set to run every 2 hours by default (defined in `docker-compose.yml`).
 Each time it runs, it analyzes the last 4 hours of trade and order book data to calculate the parameters for the Avellaneda-Stoikov market making model.

+A key input to this model is market volatility (sigma).
+The script now calculates this using the **GARCH(1,1) model**, which provides a more sophisticated and responsive measure of volatility.
+If the GARCH model fails to produce a value, or if there are fewer than 10 historical data periods available, the script automatically **falls back to a rolling standard deviation** of log returns to ensure robustness.

-The calculated parameters are saved to a JSON file (e.g., `avellaneda_parameters_PAXG.json`) in the `params` directory.
+The calculated parameters, including the volatility and optimal spreads, are saved to a nicely formatted JSON file (e.g., `avellaneda_parameters_PAXG.json`) in the `params` directory.
 It needs at least 1-2 days of gathered data to work properly.

 ### 3. Market Making